viesturz/klipper-toolchanger/toolchanger.md

   # How to unmount parent when the tool is deselected:
   # - child-first - unmount child and then parent
   # - parent-first - unmount parent and then child
   # - lazy - no dot unmount the child unless a needed to mount a sibling
+# transfer_fan_speed: True
+  # When tre, fan speed is transferred during toolchange.
+When false, fan speeds are not changed during toolchange.
 ```

 ### [tool]